hyprsh/dotfiles/README.md

 dd if=Fedora-Silverblue-ostree-x86_64-40-1.14.iso of=/dev/sdX bs=8M status=progress oflag=direct
 ```

-Afterwards boot from media and install silverblue.
+Afterwards boot from media and install silverblue and create an user.

+> Enable `Third Party Repos` or the script will fail!

-## 3. Run the setup script
+## 2. Run the setup script

 ```bash
 git clone https://github.com/hyprsh/dotfiles-arch && cd .dotfiles